Off-Campus Tenant Legal Rights & Responsibilities

 People living within the community are generally interested in knowing who their neighbors are, particularly if you live in a multi-family unit.
 Take the time to introduce yourself.
 This provides an opportunity to develop a relationship with your neighbors.

 Before you plan, ask.
-If you want to have a party, it’s worth having a conversation with your neighbor about the type of party you’d like to have, your planned time and date, and the number of people you’re expecting in order to gauge your neighbor’s comfort level.
+If you want to have a party, it’s worth having a conversation with your neighbors about the type of party you’d like to have, your planned time and date, and the number of people you’re expecting in order to gauge your neighbor’s comfort level.
 Happy neighbors – whether next door, above, or below you – can help to keep your off-campus life drama free.

 Renter’s (or Tenant’s) insurance is an insurance policy that provides protection to renters.
 Depending on the policy you select, Renter’s Insurance can include: